MGD1981/shopkeep/docs/devplan.md

 - Will start coding just weapons, leaving a framework for expansion.
 - Tile-based sprites.
 Will have a designer create these; will start with CP437 on my own.

+#Potential Future (post v1)

+- Physical shop with limited capacity, ability to expand space, storage, functionality (i.e. purchasing a forge)
+- Potential for shoplifting, robberies, need to hire guards
+- Create CP437 sprite system (OpenGL, like Dwarf Fortress?)

 #To Do

-- Create CP437 sprite system (OpenGL, like Dwarf Fortress?)
 - Create console-based dev menu for shop actions to act as starting point (make sure will be able to translate into a graphical system)
+- Determine turn-based or time-based system (mixed?)
+- Flesh out concept of adventure locations
+- Flesh out concept of new hero generation

 #Hero Traits